Diego-Meloni/AI-Projects/PSO Implementation/README.md

 # Particle Swarm Optimization (PSO) Project

 This project implements the **Particle Swarm Optimization (PSO)** algorithm, developed according to the requirements provided by the professor.
+The official project specification can be found in the file `Project_Fuzzy.pdf`.

 The implementation is built around a custom `ParticleCandidate` class, which represents individual particles with a position (the candidate solution) and